gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/Calls - Edit Overrides/Walkthrough on how to place a Edit Override.md

 ![](docs/images/Walkthrough%20on%20how%20to%20place%20a%20Edit%20Override/media/image8.png)

-Step 10: Once you have populated the correct term date and chosen the overrides you wish to override you can edit your status to “Approve” (for edit overrides that you are placing the status will always be approved so that the overrides will be placed.
+Step 10: Once you have populated the correct term date ==(enter for the current day only)== and chosen the overrides you wish to override you can edit your status to “Approve” (for edit overrides that you are placing the status will always be approved so that the overrides will be placed.
 The source and Method